 c.
 1200, "a room in a house," usually a private one, from Old French chambre "room, chamber, apartment" (11c.), from Late Latin camera "a chamber, room" (see camera).

 The Old French word and the Middle English one also were used alone and in combinations to form words for "latrine, privy" from the notion of "bedroom utensil for containing urine."
 In anatomy, "enclosed space in a body," from late 14c.
 Of machinery, "artificial cavity," from 1769.
 Gunnery sense "part of the bore in which the charge is placed" is from 1620s.
 Meaning "legislative body" is from c.
 1400, an extended sense from the chambers or rooms where an assembly meets.
-Chamber music (1765) was that meant to be performed in private rooms instead of public halls.
+Chamber music (1765) traditionally was that meant to be performed in smaller spaces.